The configuration of an MSE application is written in a TOML file.

 mse.toml file located in the current directory is used with

-mse deploy subcommand, you can specify another TOML file with argument
+mse cloud deploy subcommand, you can specify another TOML file with argument

 --path if needed.

 name = "test" python_application = "app:app" healthcheck_endpoint = "/" tests_cmd = "pytest" tests_requirements = [ "intel-sgx-ra>=1.0.1,<1.1", "pytest==7.2.0",] [cloud] code = "my_project/code" tests = "my_project/tests" docker = "ghcr.io/cosmian/mse-flask:20230710125733" project = "my_project" hardware = "4g-eu-001"

 |name||✔️||string||Name of the application.
 It must be unique per project|

 |tests_cmd||✔️||string||The comman to run to test the application (used by

 |tests_requirements||✔️||list of string||The requirements to install before testing the application. (used by

 |docker||✔️||string||URL to the mse docker to run.
 It could be a local docker to run local test but it must be a remote url when deploying.
 See below section|

 |hardware||✔️||string||Name of the hardware booked to spawn your application|

 ||Expiration date before the application shutdowns (rfc3339 format)|